kablekompany/Kable-Kogs/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions make my Levis Rise; The community surround this BotBase is full of Big Brain and overall just cool as fuck people.
+Contributions make my Levis Rise; The community surrounding this BotBase is full of Big Brain and overall just cool as fuck people.
 Learn the code, PR, yell at crayons, and learn some programming!

 1. Fork the Project
 2. Create your `Feature` Branch (`git checkout -b feature/omegalulCoolAsfFeature`)